17 Top eCommerce Mobile Site Examples (Not Your Usual Brands)

 Over 60% of online shopping is done via mobile devices.
 A mobile-friendly site improves user experience, increases conversions, and enhances your site's SEO rankings.

 A mobile site is accessed through a web browser, while a mobile app requires downloading and installation.
-Mobile sites are generally cheaper to build and maintain than apps.
+Fun fact: all the best eCommerce mobile sites are generally cheaper to build and maintain than a native mobile eCommerce app.

 Use a responsive design, optimize images and code for faster loading, simplify navigation, and ensure buttons and text are easy to interact with on smaller screens.